Mikescher/SimpleCloudNotifier/scnserver/README.md

  - Pagination for ListChannels / ListSubscriptions / ListClients / ListChannelSubscriptions / ListUserSubscriptions

+ - cannot open sqlite in dbbrowsr (cannot parse schema?)

 -------------------------------------------------------------------------------------------------------------------------------

  - in my script: use (backupname || hostname) for sendername

 -------------------------------------------------------------------------------------------------------------------------------

+ - (?) use uuid ids (also prevents wrong-joins?)

  - (?) default-priority for channels